pingcap/community/votes/ngaut-as-tidb-maintainer.md

 ## Proposal

-[@ngaut](https://github.com/ngaut) has been working on `pingcap/tidb` for several years, he has developed many modules.
+[@ngaut](https://github.com/ngaut) was one of the creators of `pingcap/tidb` since very begining, he has developed many modules since then.
 The details of his contributions are listed as follow:

 * [Authored pull requests](https://github.com/pingcap/tidb/commits?author=ngaut)
 * [Reviewed pull requests](https://github.com/pingcap/tidb/pulls?q=ngaut+is%3Apr)

-@ngaut used to be TiDB maintainer and his id was mistakenly removed due to refactoring of permission system for some reason.
+@ngaut used to be TiDB maintainer and his id was mistakenly removed due to refactoring of permission system for some reasons.
 I (@sunxiaoguang) hearby norminate to reinstate his maintainer role.

 ## Deadline